terenceng2010/thedrinkinggame/README.md

 use pin for claiming host
 use another pin to let people join game (only host knows the pin) , the same pin is also for taking photo game will automatically end if no status update for 2 hours.

+#installation
+clone the repo and run it with meteor